Unsupervised and self-adaptative techniques for cross-domain person re-identification

 \subsection{Training Stage 4: Cross-Camera Triplet Creation and Fine-tuning}

 Figure~\ref{fig:cross_camera_triplet_creation} shows the triplet creation process.
 A triplet is formed by an anchor, a positive, and a negative sample.
-During optimization, the idea is that the distance from the anchor to the positive sample is minimized while the distance from the anchor to the negative sample is maximized.
-Ideally, both positive and negative samples should be hard-to-classify examples for the current model $M$ as easy examples do not bring diversity to the learning process.
+During optimization, the distance from the anchor to the positive sample should be minimized, while the distance to the negative sample should be maximized.
+Ideally, positive and negative samples should be hard-to-classify examples for the current model $M$ as easy examples do not bring diversity to the learning process.

 We initially select, as the anchor, one random sample in cluster $c$ captured by camera ${cam}_j$.
 For each camera ${cam}_k \neq {cam}_j$ in cluster $c$, we sort all feature vectors from camera ${cam}_k$ based on their distance to the anchor.
 The positive sample is then selected as being the median feature vector.
-The median is considered instead of the farthest sample (which would be the hardest example) to avoid selecting a noisy example.
-We do not choose an easy example (which would be the closest one) to avoid slowing down the model convergence or even getting stuck on a local minimum.
-To select the negative sample, we first sort all feature vectors from camera ${cam}_j$, but belonging to other clusters $\neq c$, based on their distance to the anchor.
+The median is considered instead of the farthest sample (the hardest example) to avoid selecting a noisy example.
+We do not choose an easy example (the closest one) to avoid slowing down the model convergence or even getting stuck on a local minimum.
+To select the negative sample, we first sort all feature vectors from camera ${cam}_j$ belonging to other clusters $\neq c$ based on their distance to the anchor.